 DIR Interactive Reports allow you to query, filter and navigate data to identify patterns and gain insights.
 This guide provides aoverview for navigating the reports developed with Tableau software.

-To learn more, watch the video demos on Working with Interactive Reports, including how to download data and work with date filters.
+You can also watch the video demos on Working with Interactive Reports, including how to download data and work with date filters.

 Filters and Parameters

 Filters provide choices for selecting criteria to restrict what data are shown in a report using values directly from the dataset.
-For example, the Facility ID filter in the Exam Search report (above) lists all facilities available to the user by directly querying the dataset.
+For example, the Facility ID filter in the Exam Search report above lists all facilities available to the user by directly querying the dataset.

-Query by: determines whether the RPID / Study Description filter displays standardized RPID exam names or the facility’s own Study Descriptions
+Query by: Determines whether the RPID / Study Description filter displays standardized RPID exam names or the facility’s own Study Descriptions.

-Registry Statistics: selects whether to display the DIR Median, DIR 75th percentile, or both
+Registry Statistics: Selects whether to display the DIR Median, DIR 75th percentile, or both.

-Scanner Aggregation Level: determines whether to aggregate scanner data in the chart by device, model, or manufacturer.
+Scanner Aggregation Level: Determines whether to aggregate scanner data in the chart by device, model, or manufacturer.

 Most reports do not display any data until all filters have selected at least one value.
 Some filters are set to None by default and must be selected by the user before data can be retrieved.

 Click anywhere on a filter to select values.
 Filters that allow more than one selection have an Apply button so that you can select multiple values and control when they are applied to the report.
 The Apply button is greyed out until at least one value is selected.